 Examples Processes:

-chemical, biological, economic, electronic, geological.
+chemical, biological, economic, electronic, ecological.

 Things: